Explorations Within and Around the Gateway to the World's Greatest Wild Bird Refuge

 The Refuge is a great place for the human species to rest and recharge as well.
 While the far edge of the publicly accessible area of the wetlands is only a few miles from civilization, it feels like the middle of nowhere in the very best way.
 This is nature — park the car, get out and experience it.
 Smell the earthy vegetal scent of a living wetland.
 Close your eyes and listen to the variety of calls, from geese to wrens to frogs.

 Feel what it’s like to be in a place that’s pulsating with natural life.
+(Read: Great Salt Lake Needs Your Visit)

 Stop & See the City!

 Most people know Brigham City as the town you stop in for fruit on your way to Logan.
 But that does this quiet Utah town a serious disservice.
 Brigham City, located on the eastern side of the Bear River Migratory Bird Refuge, is rich with history just waiting to be discovered.
 The city was founded in the early 1850s by Mormon pioneers, and many buildings and artifacts from the time have survived.
+The Brigham City Museum of Art & History is home to a permanent exhibition on the history of the city, and five temporary historical and fine art exhibitions a year.

 One of the best-preserved areas of Brigham City is Main Street.
 The feel of the town mixes the tactile weight of historic buildings with the youthfulness of funky shops and eateries.
 My wife found something she loved in nearly every boutique and antique shop we browsed, and we very nearly had to rent a U-Haul to bring home a certain turquoise desk she discovered on our tour of local shops.